ju2wheels/docker-ansible-core/README.md

 running with Python 3.6 or greater because Jinaja2 3.x only supports Python 3.6 or greater.
 Therefore if you run Ansible on Python 3.5, it will fallback to Jinja2 2.x and cause a different runtime behavior.

-Ansible 5 requires Python 3.8 or greater.
+Ansible 5 and 6 requires Python 3.8 or greater, while Ansible 7 or higher requires Python 3.9 or greater.

 We do not recommend using Python 3.5 with Ansible 4 on your controller host (the host that initially runs Ansible).

-For the Docker images below, if the Python 3 system default version was less than 3.6, we have installed Python 3.6 or newer in addition to the system default Python 3 version and used that to install Ansible 4.
+For the Docker images below, if the Python 3 system default version was less than 3.6, we have installed Python 3.6 or newer and used that to install Ansible 4.

-For the Docker images below, if the Python 3 system default version was less than 3.8, we have installed Python 3.8 or newer in addition to the system default Python 3 version and used that to install Ansible 5.
+For the Docker images below, if the Python 3 system default version was less than 3.8, we have installed Python 3.8 or newer and used that to install Ansible 5 and 6.

+For the Docker images below, if the Python 3 system default version was less than 3.9, we have installed Python 3.8 or newer and used that to install Ansible 7 or higher.

 ## Available Docker Image Tags